 There is a brief resume of the talk on this website, here Prepare to be taken back to the 1970s:

-Swallow, the iconic dinghy who starred in the original film Swallows and Amazons is currently on display at the Southampton International Boat Show, greeting families as they arrive.
+In 2022, Swallow, the dinghy that starred in the original film Swallows and Amazons was on display at the Southampton International Boat Show, greeting families as they arrive.

 Sophie Neville who once played Titty Walker with her good little ship

-I have been giving talks on filming afloat and how we made the movie on location in the Lake District nearly fifty years ago.
+Sophie Neville gave talks on filming afloat and the movie was made on location in the Lake District fifty years ago.

-Over 103,000 people are expected to visit the show this year.
-Although busy, it does not feel crowded.
+Over 103,000 people visit the show.
+Although busy, it did not feel crowded.
 There is a lot to see and do.

 Sophie Neville speaking on the Foredeck Stage at #SIBS22